open-telemetry/opentelemetry-specification/specification/baggage/api.md

 Baggage **names** are strings that satisfy the `token` definition from [RFC7230, Section 3.2.6](https://tools.ietf.org/html/rfc7230#section-3.2.6).
 Alpha-numeric names are strongly recommended.
-Language API MAY return an error when given a baggage name that is not a `token`.
+Language API SHOULD return an error when given a baggage name that is not a `token`.

 Baggage **values** are any valid UTF-8 strings.
 Language API MUST accept